jens1o/hitbox-api-php/README.md

 Handles api requests to smashcast nicely!

 ### This library is not finished nor complete!
 I'll work on it, but it may take some time.
+At the moment, I'm facing to creating tests.

 #### Implementations may change due to restructure and refactor...
 Verify that updating the api client may result in a breaking change!